electron/electron/docs/tutorial/processes.md

 [remote](api/remote.md) module for RPC style communication.
 There is also an FAQ entry on [how to share data between web pages][share-data].

+### The `process` Global

+Like Node.js, all Electron processes have a `process` object which is available in both the main and renderer processes.
+It contains information about the currently running process.
+It inherits from the Node.js `process` object but includes additional information like the current versions of Chromium, V8, Node.js, etc.

+For more info, see the [`process` API documentation](api/process.md).

 [share-data]: faq.md#how-to-share-data-between-web-pages